 Breathing always reflects the state of the body (and the nervous system).
 That is why it also changes constantly.
-If there’s a continuous overflow of stimuli and factors that excite the bodymind, in time the body might get used to movement patterns and habits that - imperceptibly - maintain the stress state and anxiety.
+If there’s a continuous overflow of stimuli and factors that excite the mind-body, in time the body might get used to movement patterns and habits that - imperceptibly - maintain the stress state and anxiety.

 Labelling breath as right or wrong only strengthens the under-the-surface feeling of not being enough.

-The possibilities of the breath get narrow.
-Body thinks that higher arousal is the new normal that needs to be maintained at any cost.
+The possibilities of the breath narrow down.
+The body thinks that higher arousal is the new normal that needs to be maintained at any cost.

-There’s nothing wrong in that state!
+There’s nothing wrong with that state!
 Body is doing what it should be doing.
 Labelling breath as right or wrong only strengthens the under-the-surface feeling of not being enough.
 Don’t I even know how to breathe..
 Why can't I breathe at the same rhythm as everyone else...

 That feeling often leads to trying extra hard and overdoing, which can further mess up the sensitive receptors tracking the body's state.

-Breathing becomes free, functional and appropriate to the situation when the automated breathing patterns are intervened with gentleness, focus on softening and wise strengthening of the respiratory system.
+Breathing becomes free, functional and responsive to the situation when the automated breathing patterns are intervened with gentleness, focus on softening and wise strengthening of the respiratory system.
 Much of the "work" takes place completely unconsciously.
 In this kind of work the goal is not a certain habit, technique or accomplishment - but the gentle reprogramming of the unconscious breathing habit to support well-being.

 Breathing Myth 2: